Dualstar: Audio works

+Criticism and controversies

+VHS tampering

+On November 9, 1999, when the Dualstar film Passport to Paris was released, certain customers found their copies interrupted 30 minutes into the film with a pornographic film.
+At the same time, copies of the 1998 film Jack Frost had also been found to be compromised, in addition to copies of Pinocchio.
+Warner Bros. would not comment about the incident other than to say the company is "investigating this and will have a comment after the holidays."

+Internship lawsuit

 A class action lawsuit against Dualstar alleges that the Entertainment Group failed to pay interns for menial tasks.
 The suit, brought forth by forty past and current interns, argues that the interns should have been paid minimum wage because they were doing similar jobs as their paid colleagues, without receiving academic or vocational credit.

 Dualstar responded, "As an initial matter, Dualstar is an organization that is committed to treating all individuals fairly and in accordance with all applicable laws.
 The allegations in the complaint filed against Dualstar are groundless, and Dualstar will vigorously defend itself against plaintiff's claims in court, not before the media.
 Dualstar is confident that once the true facts of this case are revealed, the lawsuit will be dismissed in its entirety."
 The lawsuit was settled out of court in March 2017 for $140,000.